- Elixir

 import Admin, warn: false

-Again, keep in mind that you should not use import when you don't need it and if you need only specific functions/macros, use :only
+Again, remember that you should not use Elixir's import when you don't need it and if you need only specific functions/macros, use :only option.

-How about importing functions with the same name and arity from different modules?
+How about using Elixir import for functions with the same name and arity from different modules?

 alias Curiosum.Authentication.{ Admin, User }